 2. The wood behind the hinge has a deep split.
 For a successful bond, first clean away dust with a brush or scraper.
 Force glue into the gap.
 Clamp firmly while glue is drying, protecting the door frame with a wood off-cut.
 Wipe away any surplus glue with a damp sponge before it sets.

 3. The strain on the hinges has worn and enlarged the existing screw holes.
-We strengthened the fixing by using wooden dowels.
+We strengthened the fixing by using wooden dowel pins (opens in new tab).
 Drill holes with a bit the same diameter as the dowels and apply masking tape to the bit, to serve as a depth gauge.
 Rake out the holes.
 Smother dowels with glue and knock in place.

 4. Prop the door against the frame, raising it up fractionally with plywood off-cuts.
 With a bradawl (opens in new tab) mark the position of the middle screw on each hinge.
 Drill holes and drive in screws.
 Open and close the door a few times and once you are satisfied the door operates freely, insert remaining screws.

-First, see if neighbours are affected.
+First, see if neighbors are affected.
 If so, telephone the emergency helpline of your distribution company, who should tell you when the power will be restored.

 If it's just your house with a problem, check your trip switch in the main fuse box.

 If you reset the trip switch but the electricity goes off again, you may have a faulty appliance.
 Reset the trip switch and turn each one on one by one.

 Once you have identified the problem appliance check the plug, then try it in a different socket to establish if the fault is with the appliance or the original socket.